Hugh O'Neill, Earl of Tyrone: Personality

-Family and children
+Wives and children

 Daughter of Brian McPhelim O'Neill

 In his late teens, he married a daughter of Brian McPhelim O'Neill of Clandeboye, probably named Katherine.
-(Note: Another source suggests the name Feodora.)
 Brian was in the queen's favour and initially appeared to be a useful ally against Turlough Luineach O'Neill.
-In 1574, after being incriminated in a violent conflict with English colonists, Brian and his immediate family were imprisoned, tried for treason and executed.
+In 1574, after being incriminated in a violent conflict with English colonists, Brian and his immediate family were tried for treason and executed.
 Hugh withdrew any association with his father-in-law by annulling the marriage on grounds of consanguinity.
 Thus the children of this marriage were considered illegitimate by English society.
 Tyrone's first wife later married Niall MacBrian Faghartach O'Neill.